linkerd/website/linkerd.io/content/2/features/proxy-injection.md

 ]
 +++

-{{< note >}}
-The behavior of this feature has changed over Linkerd releases.
-This document describes the behavior as of Linkerd 2.4 and beyond.
-{{< /note >}}

-Linkerd automatically adds the data plane proxy to pods when the `linkerd.io/inject: enabled` annotation is present on a namespace, deployment, or pod.
-This is known as "proxy injection".
+Linkerd automatically adds the data plane proxy to pods when the `linkerd.io/inject: enabled` annotation is present on a namespace or any workloads such as deployments or pods, This is known as "proxy injection".

 See [Adding Your Service](/2/tasks/adding-your-service/) for a walkthrough of how to use this feature in practice.
 There is a full list of the configuration